-- Rents, as contractually agreed which for the coming year is estimated at €6.3 million (2020: €6.3 million); - Growth rate, at an average of 1.38% (2020: 1.15%), represents the estimated average growth of the Company's rentals; - Discount rate of 6.42% (2020: 5.67%) based on: - o the risk-free rate of return being the YTM on the longest term available MGS at year end 1.85% (2020: 1.10%); - o risk premium taking into account factors such as, property illiquidity, management limitations, type, size and location of property, competition, country risk, counter-party risks and resource risks 3.82% (2020: 3.82%); and - o conditional premium of 0.75% (2020: 0.75%).
-In 2018, this conditional premium stood at 0.50%.
-Due to the abnormally low level of interest rates, in 2019, the Board increased this conditional premium to 0.75% and decided that should the YTM on the longest term available MGS revert back to 2.00% or higher, the conditional premium would revert back to 0.50%.
+- Rents, as contractually agreed which for the coming year is estimated at €6.8 million (2021: €6.3 million); - Growth rate, at an average of 2.24% (2021: 1.38%), represents the estimated average growth of the Company's rentals.
+The growth rate is impacted by changes to inflation, calculated by the company using a five year rolling average; - Discount rate of 6.72% (2021: 6.42%) based on: - o the risk-free rate of return being the YTM on the longest term available MGS at year end of 4.22% (2021: 1.85%); - o risk premium taking into account factors such as, property illiquidity, management limitations, type, size and location of property, competition, country risk, counter-party risks and resource risks of 2.0% (2021: 3.82%).
+This risk premium has been adjusted by the Company during the year following a review of the discount rate used for the valuation of the investment property.
+This adjustment results from the review of the various elements of commercial and market risk inherent to the investment properties; and - o conditional premium of 0.50% (2021: 0.75%).
+Due to the abnormally low level of interest rates that were prevalent in the past this conditional premium had been introduced.
+This premium is set and stands at 0.75% when the YTM on the longest term available MGS is lower than 2% and at 0.5% when it is 2.00% or higher.

-If the discount rate used in the discounted future cash flows for the Parliament Building and Open Air Theatre properties had been 0.50% higher/lower, all other things being equal, the fair value of the Parliament Building and Open Air Theatre properties would decrease/increase by $\in$ 8.0 million (2020: $\notin$ 9.6 million) and $\notin$ 9.9 million (2020: $\notin$ 11.0 million) respectively.
+If the discount rate used in the discounted future cash flows for the Parliament Building and Open Air Theatre properties had been 0.50% higher/lower, all other things being equal, the fair value of the Parliament Building and Open Air Theatre properties would decrease by €9.9 million (2021: €8.0 million) or increase by €11.6 million (2021: €9.9 million) respectively.